The Restructuring Review: Switzerland

 12 Notable examples of composition proceedings with assignment of assets are SAirGroup AG, Swissair Schweizerische Luftverkehr AG, Petroplus Marketing AG and Unifina Holding AG.

-13 The composition court will only give approval under certain conditions, namely if the debtor's offer is reasonable compared to its financial capacities and the privileged creditors' claims are fully covered.
+13 The composition court will give approval only under certain conditions, namely if the debtor's offer is reasonable compared with its financial capacities and the privileged creditors' claims are fully covered.

-27 A detailed description of the status of these insolvency proceedings is contained in the Swiss chapter of The Insolvency Review (Edition 5).
+26 A detailed description of the status of these insolvency proceedings is contained in the Switzerland chapter of The Insolvency Review (Eighth Edition).

 27 Swiss law provides for more flexible rules on the recognition of foreign bankruptcy decrees on banks and other financial institutions.